Abstract analogues of flux as symplectic invariants: Blowing up

 There are $(r-1)$ critical points $(z_1,\dots,z_r) = (\lambda,\dots,\lambda)$, where $\lambda^{r-1} = -1$.
 Each of them is nondegenerate, which in view of \eqref{eq:mult-relation} means that the Floer cohomology rings are complex Clifford algebras.
 More precisely, using the generators \eqref{eq:h1-inclusion} one gets a canonical isomorphism

-where $\C\langle w_1,\dots,w_r \rangle$ is the free $\Z/2$-graded algebra with the $w_i$ as odd generators.
+where $\bC\langle w_1,\dots,w_r \rangle$ is the free $\bZ/2$-graded algebra with the $w_i$ as odd generators.
 Finally, the open-closed string map \eqref{eq:toy-open-closed} is given by

 One checks that this is compatible with the ring structure \eqref{eq:toy-quantum-gitler}.
-It also agrees with the general statement from \cite[Theorem 6.1]{auroux07}, which says that the critical value of the superpotential, in our case $(r-1)\lambda$, must be an eigenvalue of quantum multiplication with the first Chern class.
+It also agrees with the general statement from \cite[Theorem 6.1]{auroux07} (see also Remark \ref{th:auroux}), which says that the critical value of the superpotential, in our case $(r-1)\lambda$, must be an eigenvalue of quantum multiplication with the first Chern class.

 \begin{addendum} Suppose that $r$ is even.
-Then the Clifford algebra \eqref{eq:toy-clifford} can be (non-canonically) thought of as the total endomorphism algebra of a $\Z/2$-graded category with $2^{r/2}$ objects, any two of which are isomorphic up to a shift.
+Then the Clifford algebra \eqref{eq:toy-clifford} can be (non-canonically) thought of as the total endomorphism algebra of a $\bZ/2$-graded category with $2^{r/2}$ objects, any two of which are isomorphic up to a shift.
 It is convenient to first diagonalize the underlying quadratic form by using the modified basis elements

 which satisfy $\tilde{w}_i^2 = \lambda$ and $\tilde{w}_i\tilde{w}_j + \tilde{w}_j\tilde{w}_i = 0$ ($i \neq j$).
 Then the identity endomorphisms of our objects can be taken to be the minimal idempotents